jvitku/environments/gridworld/README.md

 ## Changelog

+* the `ros.AbstractGridWorldNode` added and works, TODO: add the world to the node

 * support for lists of integers passed as commandline parameters added (define all the world properties from commandline)

 * the GridWorld completely reworked, changes are: